am-bean/msc_thesis/README.md

 # msc_thesis
 This repository contains the code for an experiment regarding the possibility of using rules-based agents as a proxy for human behaviour in multiagent reinforcement learning.
 It consists of three major folders: empirica, local_pygame, and dqn_agents, which are described below.
 Each draws on the results of the others, but is self-contained as far as code references.
-More detailed Readme files are available within each subfolder.
+More detailed Readme files will be made available within each subfolder.

 The Empirica folder is used to run an online human-participant experiment with the Empirica model.
 AI agents pre-trained locally are tested in live games against volunteers online.